IITH-Epoch/Projects-2022-2023-/Face-Detection-App/README.md

 # Face Detection Web App
-A simple django app to detect faces in an image using mediapipe and opencv.
+This project was developed by Aaryan, Club member of Epoch (2022-2023) A simple django app to detect faces in an image using mediapipe and opencv.
 You can check out the demo of this project [here](https://facedetectionapp-production.up.railway.app/).
 Please upload image files of any of the following formats: